Skip to content

 The fun thing about Instagram stories is that now you can add them to your ‘Highlights’ and have them remain on your profile without disappearing.

-You can add everything on you stories, ranging from normal pictures and videos, to Boomerangs (GIFs that play on a loop), videos filmed backwards (Rewind), text, and music.
+You can add everything to your stories, ranging from normal pictures and videos to Boomerangs (GIFs that play on a loop), videos filmed backwards (Rewind), text, and music.
 You can also add a location, polls, questions, different stickers and GIFs, and mention other users in your story before uploading it.

 They also appear at the very top of users’ feeds, avoiding Instagram’s updated algorithm.
 Stories give customers a chance to see content they might not see while scrolling through their feeds.